-Table 5a - Statistical milestones and targets relating to your applicants, entrants or student body (e.g. HESA, UCAS or internal targets)
+Table 6a - Statistical milestones and targets relating to your applicants, entrants or student body (e.g. HESA, UCAS or internal targets)

-Yearly milestones/targets (numeric where possible, however you may use text) Please select milestone/target type from the drop down menu Description (500 characters maximum) Baseline year Baseline data 2012-13 2013-14 2014-15 2015-16 Commentary on your milestones/targets or textual description where numerical description is not appropriate (500 characters maximium) State School (other measure - please give details in the Proportion of UK undergraduate intake from schools in the UK state sector per admissions cycle 2010-11 59.30% 59.30% 59.90% 60.60% 61.30% Note that these figures are for each admission cycle rather than for year of entry.
+Please select milestone/target type from the drop down Description (500 characters Is this a e Baseline use text) e possible, howe Commentary on your milestones/targets or textual description where numerical description is not appropriate (500 characters maximium) If you have made any changes to the prefilled data around your milestones/targets, or included additional milestones/targets, please indicate why here.
+State School (other measure - please give details in the Proportion of UK undergraduate intake from schools in the UK state sector per Baseline data 2013-14 2014-15 Note that these figures are for each admission cycle rather than for year of entry.
 We have provided the mid-point of the range we expect to be within here; however in any given year there may be statistical variation of +/- 1.0%.
-Figures will be as published in the Admissions Special Edition of the University Reporter LPN (HESA Table T1a) 2009-10 3.10% 3.10% 3.30% 3.50% 3.70% Note that as above there may be statistical variation of +/- 0.5% in any given year.
-Performance will be recorded as per HESA Pls.
+Figures will be as published in the Admissions Special next column) LPN (HESA Table T1a) admissions cycle 3.1% 3.3% 3.5% 4.0% Note that as above there may be statistical variation of +/- 0.5% in any given year.
+Performance will be recorded as per HESA PIs.
 We will seek data through HESA or otherwise to amend or update our target in relation to socio-economic background in a revised access agreement next year.
-Non continuation: All (HESA Table T3a) 2008-09 2.10% We will at least meet the published HESA benchmark each year
+Non continuation: All (HESA Table T3a) 2008-09 2.1% We will at least meet the published HESA benchmark each year

-Table 5b - Other milestones and targets
+Table 6b - Other milestones and targets

 Alongside applicant and entrant targets, we encourage you to provide targets around your outreach work (including collaborative outreach work where appropriate) or other initiatives to illustrate your progress towards increasing access.
-These should be measurable outcomes-based targets and should focus on the number of pupils reached by a particular activity/programme, or number of schools worked with, and what the outcomes were, rather than simply recording the nature/number of activities.
+These should be measurable outcomes based targets and should focus on the number of pupils reached by a particular activity/programme, or number of schools worked with, and what the outcomes were, rather than simply recording the nature/number of activities.

-Yearly milestones/targets (numeric where possible, however you may use text) Please select milestone/target type from the drop down Description (500 characters Baseline Baseline Commentary on your milestones/targets or textual description where numerical description is not appropriate (500 year data 2012-13 2013-14 2014-15 2015-16 2016-17 characters maximium) Minimum number of places offered Prior to 2012-13 places were funded entirely funded from Outreach / WP activity (summer schools) each year 2010 400 600 600 600 600 600 philanthropic donation
+Please select milestone/target type from the drop down menu Description (500 characters maximum) Is this a collaborqativ e target? use text) possible, howe 2016-17 Commentary on your milestones/targets or textual description where numerical description is not appropriate (500 characters maximium) If you have made any changes to the prefilled data around your milestones/targets, or included additional milestones/targets, please indicate why here.
+Outrooch (MD octivity (oursers or ochools) Minimum number of places offered 2010 400 000 000 600 000 Prior to 2012-13 places were funded entirely Outreach / WP activity (summer schools) each year 2010 400 600 600 600 600 600 funded from philanthropic donation